+Welcome!
 The Arlington Committee of 100 fosters open and vigorous discussion of issues involving all facets of community life in Arlington.
-The Committee's monthly dinner meetings are open to all and provide a non-partisan setting in which issues of local, regional, and state interest are addressed by experts, with audience participation in lively Q&A sessions.
+The Committee's monthly forums are open to all and provide a non-partisan setting in which issues of local, regional, and state interest are addressed by experts, with audience participation in lively Q&A sessions.

 The Arlington Committee of 100 Board has decided to continue providing our programs virtually using Zoom.
 Viewers will still be able to view the program live or recorded on our Facebook Page, and the recordings will be uploaded to the "Past Programs" tab when the program concludes.